-- 14.8 If the concern or allegation meets any of the four criteria set out in section 14.1 then the Executive Co-Headteachers or the appointed person shall contact the LADO (Education) without delay, and provide the LADO with written confirmation of the allegation. - 14.9 Executive Co-Headteachers, shall, as soon as possible, following briefing from the LADO inform the subject of the concern or allegation.
-(If the concern or allegation involves a supply teacher/staff, the agency will be informed and invited to share any information relating to previous concerns or allegations) - 14.10 If there is an allegation or concern raised against the Executive Co-Headteachers, then the Co -Chairs of Governors will be contacted.
-The Co-Chairs of Governors for the Federation are: Mrs Judith Eastaugh and Dr Peter Gregory. - 14.11 In the event of allegations or concerns against the Executive Co Headteachers the Co -Chairs of Governors (or the Vice Chair) will contact the LADO, whose contact details are given in 14.7 above.
+- 14.8 If the concern or allegation meets any of the four criteria set out in section 14.1 (i.e. may meet the harm threshold) then the Executive Co-Headteachers or the appointed person shall contact the LADO (Education) without delay, and provide the LADO with written confirmation of the allegation. - 14.9 Executive Co-Headteachers, shall, as soon as possible, following briefing from the LADO inform the subject of the concern or allegation.
+(If the concern or allegation involves a supply teacher/staff, the agency or contractor, the agency will be informed and invited to share any information relating to previous concerns or allegations) - 14.10 If there is an allegation or concern raised against the Executive Co-Headteachers, then the Co-Chairs of Governors will be contacted.
+The Co-Chairs of Governors for the Federation are: Mrs Judith Eastaugh and Dr Peter Gregory. - 14.11 In the event of allegations or concerns against the Executive Co Headteachers the Co Chairs of Governors (or the Vice Chair) will contact the LADO, whose contact details are given in 14.7 above.

-15 Allegations concerning other children
+15 Allegations concerning other children - Peer on Peer abuse

 - 15.1 This policy recognises that children are capable of abusing their peers.
-Staff are aware that any allegations will be investigated appropriately by reporting concerns to the DSL and will never be tolerated or passed off as "banter" or "part of growing up".
-Any form of inappropriate touching, physical abuse such as hitting, kicking, shaking, biting and hair pulling, or evidence of 'initiation procedures, sexting, up-skirting (or other inappropriate use of new technology) will be robustly followed up. - 15.2 Victims of abuse (bullying, sexual, peer on peer) will be supported as for any other form of abuse and in their best interests.
-Interventions can include: counselling, Children and Young Person Youth Advocate for Greenwich, Victim Support, CSE support, school police officer, mentoring and family support such as Early Help/MASH. - 15.3 Peer-on-peer abuse can manifest itself in many ways.
-The curriculum provides opportunity for the school to help children safeguarding themselves from new technology and through learning about personal safety.
-(See also ICT policy, curriculum policy, antibullying policy and equalities policy.) - 15.4 The children have E-safety training annually and are given along with parents/carers key information from CEOP and other online safety sites.
+Any allegations will be investigated appropriately by reporting concerns to the DSL.
+Any form of inappropriate touching, physical abuse such as hitting, kicking, shaking, biting and hair pulling, or evidence of 'initiation procedures, sexting, up-skirting (or other inappropriate use of new technology) will be robustly followed up. - All staff should understand, that even if there are no reports in their schools or colleges it does not mean it is not happening, it may be the case that it is just not being reported. - All staff understand the importance of challenging inappropriate behaviours between peers.
+There will be a zero-tolerance approach to sexual violence and sexual harassment.
+Staff will not downplay certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" as this can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it. - 15.4 Victims (and perpetrators) of peer-on-peer abuse or bullying will be supported as for any other form of abuse and in their best interests. - Peer-on-peer abuse can manifest itself in many ways.
+The curriculum and in particular the RSE/RSHE curriculum provide regular opportunity for the school to help children safeguarding themselves from new technology and through learning about personal safety.
+(See also ICT policy, curriculum policy, antibullying policy and equalities policy.) - 15.6 The school provides regular online safety information for children and they are given key information from CEOP and other online safety sites.